Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Trace class priors

 In this section we briefly discuss our trace class priors, which we aim to analyze and motivate for numerical experiments later within the manuscript.
 We will begin with a formal definition, before providing a result related to convergence of the predictive model $f$.
 Given the rate obtained, we will then verify this rate through the demonstration of a simple numerical experiment.

 The neural network priors we consider are the trace class neural networks, first proposed by Sell et al. \cite{sell2020dimension}.
-These priors were introduced to mimic Gaussian priors $\overline{\pi}_0 \sim \mathcal{N}(0,\mathcal{C})$, for function-space inverse problems, where a common way to simulate Gaussian random fields is to use the Karhunen-Lo\`{e}ve expansion
+These priors were introduced to mimic Gaussian priors $\overline{\pi}_0 \sim \mathcal{N}(0,\mathcal{C})$, for function-space inverse problems, where a common way to simulate Gaussian random fields is to use the Karhunen-Lo\`{e}ve expansion {

-where $(\lambda_j,\Phi_j)_{j \in \mathbb{Z}^+}$ are the associated eigenbasis of the covariance function $\mathcal{C}$, and $\{\xi_j\}_{j \in \mathbb{Z}^+}$ is Gaussian white noise.
-For a detail description of the derivation and its application to stochastic numerical problems. we refer the reader to \cite{LPS14}.
+where $(\lambda_j,\Phi_j)_{j \in \mathbb{Z}^+}$ are the associated eigenbasis of the covariance operator $\mathcal{C}$, and $\{\iota_j\}_{j \in \mathbb{Z}^+}$} is Gaussian white noise.
+For a detail description of the derivation of \eqref{eq:kle} and its application to stochastic numerical problems, we refer the reader to \cite{LPS14}.
 An issue that can arise with using \eqref{eq:kle} is that using such priors do not scale well with high-dimensional problems.
-This acts as the initial motivation for trace-class neural network (TNN) priors, where the work of Sell et al. \cite{sell2020dimension} provided a justification for such priors.
-Specifically if one considers an infinite width network ${n_l} = \infty$, then the variances can be summarized in a diagonal covariance operator $\mathcal{C}$.
+This acts as the initial motivation for trace-class neural network (TNN) priors.
+The work of Sell et al. \cite{sell2020dimension} provided a justification for such priors, where the variances are summarized in a trace-class diagonal covariance operator $\mathcal{C}$ as $l \rightarrow \infty$.
 Such a result is presented as [Theorem 1., \cite{sell2020dimension}].
-If we consider the TNN priors, then for $d=1,\dots,D$, the associated weights and bias are defined as
+The TNN prior for $\theta_l := \left((A_{1}^l,b_{1}^l),\dots,(A_{D}^l,b_{D}^l)\right)$ is defined as follows